Skelmis/python-docx/README.md

 This repository exists as a fork of [the official repo](https://github.com/python-openxml/python-docx) as I needed features and quality of life improvements.

+Key differences at a glance:
+- Supporting multiple numbered lists within a document
+- Supporting TOC updates within the package without the need to open the document manually
+- Supporting floating images within documents

 ## Installation

 ```